-The centerpiece of the film is Stanwyck somewhere deep in the entrails of one of the finest performances in English language cinema from its decade.
+The centerpiece of the film is Stanwyck somewhere deep in the entrails of one of the finest performances from its decade.
 Which is fitting; Jean, so embellished in her own magisterial, voluptuous authority, is the de facto agent of a film that thornily inverts and even liquefies traditional, ossified gender relations, with the film ultimately suggesting an effervescent witch’s brew of female agency and passive masculine ossification.
 In a film excised of judgment or a desire to justify Jean’s habits, her hustling ways are not fodder for redemption or soul-searching; the delicate fingers of fraud are simply a way of life, a passion but also a craft and even a necessity (tied into the fundamental deception and manipulation of cinema craft, obviously).
 Never once does the film propose that her serpentine, con-artist ways are mutually exclusive to her love; Pike isn’t entrusted with christening a newly exonerated, rescued, moral Jean, nor is he cast with flattening her volition by trampling over her life outside of Pike’s world.
 Pike is an addendum to her agency, even a reconsideration of it, but not a denial of it, especially when the entirety of their relationship is undergirded by her desire to harmonize her independence and her newfound companionship and interdependence.

 Tease, torment, infatuation, superiority, desire, and loneliness all boil together under the heat of her punctilious, punchy wordplay and laser-like eyes, a pair of portals all the more perfect to transfix the screen and for Sturges to mount as the central duo of his eyeline-focused filmmaking.
 Pike is the baseline, the straight-man, but not the voice of reason or morality or even competence; he is the ball that Jean ricochets with casual perfection, and it is her tension, and her tensile strength to resolve but not absolve that tension, that forms the film’s central interest.

 Highlights approach with a manic, almost maniacal consistency, beginning with a famous dinner sequence where Stanwyck’s narration counterposes Fonda’s nerdish, almost aloof, passivity with her glorious, artisanal supremacy over the situation from minute one.
-Viewing a parade of women threatening to woo Fonda’s character, we watch from her perspective through her personal compact mirror as her act of lensing Fonda’s divested persona –narrating the chaos around him – mimics her literal ambition to overtake the screen and swivel and swerve the narrative and his emotions to her liking.
+Viewing a parade of women threatening to woo Fonda’s character, we watch from her perspective through her personal compact mirror as her act of lensing Fonda’s divested persona –narrating the chaos around him – mimics her literal ambition to direct, to overtake the screen and swivel and swerve the narrative and his emotions to her liking.

 It’s best not to overextend the argument that the film is a case study in female agency, of course; rather than shoehorning the film into an intentional feminist parable that doesn’t exactly exist in the text, it is more perceptive to suggest that the film reflects a timely dialectic between traditional, rigid gender dynamics (there’s a tinge of fate to the eventual relationship) and upended, more fluid roles.
 Even if it is less a singular argument than a multifaceted anxiety though, it’s a provocative tension, and among the more perceptive expressions of this theme in a sub-genre that was arguably defined primarily by questions of influence and passivity in gendered interdependence.